VesOps/KyvosBrowser/README.md

-# Multi-Tab Browser Application
+# Kyvos Browser Application

 ## Overview
-This program creates a modern, multi-tab web browser using PyQt5 and QtWebEngine.
-It provides a clean and intuitive interface with essential browsing features.
+This program creates a simplistic, multi-tab web browser using PyQt5 and QtWebEngine.
+It provides mandatory features of web browsing, and is still in development.

 ## Key Features